Updated June 29, 2021

 - Grasp how the Old Testament reveals God and his plan for the world.

 - Appreciate the importance of the Old Testament for your life today.

 - Learn how to effectively interact with the different parts of the Old Testament.

 - Encounter key Old Testament concepts and their enduring value.

 - Discover how the thirty-nine books of the Old Testament weave a cohesive storyline that draws us into God’s plan for our lives

 - See how the Old Testament anticipates the New and the coming of the Messiah.

 By the time we are done, the Old Testament will no longer be foreign and dry.
 Rather, as you learn to embrace the whole Bible, you will possess the tools to embark on a most wonderful scriptural adventure.

 Apart from the weekly readings, there are no assignments or tests.
-The course will be in a webinar format presented over Zoom.
 Each one-hour presentation will be followed by a half-hour Q&A.